cybersharmaji/esharmaji-formatter/README.md

 MIT — free for use, modification, and contribution.

 ### 📌 Roadmap
- Upload to PyPI for pip install esharmaji-formatter Add Docker support
+ ➡️Upload to PyPI for pip install esharmaji-formatter ➡️Add Docker support
- GitHub Actions integration
+ ➡️GitHub Actions integration
- Plugin system for custom formatters
+ ➡️Plugin system for custom formatters